Fleckism/SecurityPlus/My linked notes/Practice 3.md

 A non-credentialed scan proceeds by directing test packets at a host without being able to log on to the OS or application.
 A non-credentialed scan provides a view of what the host exposes to an unprivileged user on the network.

-A passive scan has the least impact on the network and on hosts but is less likely to identify vulnerabilities comprehensively.
+A passive scan has the least impact on the network and on hosts but is less likely to identify [[vulnerability|vulnerabilities]] comprehensively.

 Configuration reviews investigate how system misconfigurations make controls less effective or ineffective, such as antivirus software not being updated, or management passwords left configured to the default.
 Configuration reviews generally require a credentialed scan.

-Two penetration test steps are being utilized by actively testing security controls and exploiting the vulnerabilities.
+Two penetration test steps are being utilized by actively testing security controls and exploiting the [[vulnerability|vulnerabilities]].
 Identifying weak passwords is actively testing security controls.

-In addition, exploiting vulnerabilities is being used by proving that a vulnerability is high risk.
+In addition, exploiting [[vulnerability|vulnerabilities]] is being used by proving that a vulnerability is high risk.
 The list of critical data obtained will prove that the weak passwords can allow access to critical information.

 Bypassing security controls can be accomplished by going around controls that are already in place to gain access.

-Verifying that a threat exists would have consisted of using surveillance, social engineering, network scanners, and/or vulnerability assessment tools to identify vulnerabilities.
+Verifying that a threat exists would have consisted of using surveillance, social engineering, network scanners, and/or vulnerability assessment tools to identify [[vulnerability|vulnerabilities]].

 Black box (or blind) is when the pen tester receives no privileged information about the network and its security systems.
 Black box tests are useful for simulating the behavior of an external threat.